Use the links below to skip to the information on this page that interests you the most:

-We estimate that 651 nets an average cost of $5.31 per net(3), costing approximately $3,461, to be a reliable calculation for statistically saving the life of one person.
+We estimate $3,412 to be a reliable calculation for statistically saving the life of one person through this program.
+The results for these calculations can be seen here.

 These figures also factor in the cost of distribution, as well as operational and administrative expenses necessary to deliver LLINs through the Against Malaria Foundation.
 Below are some additional facts a figures we have taken from this program's federal tax filings.